bariskarapinar/PhotoFilterApp/README.md

 # Merzigo-FilterApp

 The application has created to use filters on photos.
-When user starts the application, user can select photo from his library, use filters and save to the library.
+When user starts the application, user can select photo from his gallery, use filters and save the filtered photo.

  #